 IHSA Assistant Executive Director

 Scott Johnson has served IHSA member schools as an Assistant Executive Director since July 2001.
 Johnson began his career in August 1994 as Data Processing Manager.

 During his tenure at the IHSA, Johnson has managed the Association's internal and external computer operations, including the IHSA Web site, and served as editor of IHSA souvenir programs and other publications.
 Since 2002, Johnson has run the IHSA's team chess tournament.
 Johnson served as chairman of the NFHS Records Committee, which publishes the National High School Sports Record Book, from 2005 to 2009.
-He currently serves on the NFHS Technology Committee and is the IHSA's representative on the Board of Directors of the Peoria Riverfront Museum.
+He has also served on the NFHS Technology Committee and the Board of Directors of the Peoria Riverfront Museum.

 Prior to joining the IHSA, Johnson worked for six years as a systems programmer in the University of Illinois' Computer-Based Education Research Laboratory, and before that for seven years at Control Data Corporation in Minneapolis.